zenml-io/template-starter/template/README.md

 Along the way we will also show you how to:

-- Structure your code into MLOps pipelines
+- Structure your code into MLOps pipelines.
-- Automatically version, track, and cache data, models, and other artifacts
+- Automatically version, track, and cache data, models, and other artifacts.
-- Transition your ML models from development to production
+- Transition your ML models from development to production.

 ## 🏃 Run on Colab